 20. Conditions of service of members of Commission

-(1) The President shall receive salary and allowances or reimbursements at the same rate as a Puisne Judge.
+(1) The President shall receive salary and allowances or reimbursements at the same rate as a puisne judge.

 (2) The offices of the members of the Commission, other than the President are to be regarded, for the purposes of the Salaries and Allowances Act 1975 and any other written law, as having been prescribed for the purposes of section 6(1)(e) of that Act.